City of Belleville COVID-19 Response

 - Washing hands as soon as possible or once you’ve reached your destination

-Due to the closure of City facilities over the next three weeks, Belleville Transit is extending the use of March bus passes until the end of April.
-March passes may be used until April 30, 2020.
+Due to the closure of City facilities over the next three weeks, Belleville Transit is extending the use of March bus passes until the end of May.
+March passes may be used until May 31, 2020 at which time the situation will be assessed and further action determined.

 The Government of Ontario is providing temporary 45-day emergency relief to support Ontarians impacted by the global COVID-19 outbreak.
 As of Tuesday, March 24, 2020, households, farms and small businesses who pay time-of-use electricity rates will be charged off-peak rates 24 hours a day, seven days a week.